 The tangy scent of smoked southern Bar-B-Q wafted around us.
 A purple acrylic fingernail laid at the edge of the fresh painted ivory concrete.
 It stared back at me, taunting for an answer.
 The palm fronds overhead rustled in the breeze.

-“Every now and then one’ll swim by or sun itself on the far bank,” I said.
+“Sometimes one’ll swim by or sun itself on the far bank,” I said.
 “But they don’t come up on the lawn.”

 Bobwhite quails whistled their sweet calls.
 Mike stared across the water expressionless.
 His arm was around Mary’s shoulder.

 We signed the contract that night.
 Mike and Mary were going back to Tennessee and needed to close by noon on Friday.
 It was Tuesday evening.

 No inspection.
 As is.
 No survey.
 Cash deal.

 My dream home was gone.
 Mike and Mary wanted my furniture too, even the paintings on the walls.

 I let go of what possessed me.

 How my dream house landed in my lap is a whole other story.
 Twelve years prior I walked in, took in the views and the wildlife, and I thought there was no way I could ever afford this pristine place.
 A few months later I moved in to that empty three bedroom two bath home with extra high ceilings and a back yard utopia.
 I arrived with my clothes and a hand me-down-futon.
 That was it.

 I was 26 years old, had a great job with a pension and the world was my oyster.
 I imagined filling the house with family and friends and all the stuff I needed.
 It was exciting and at the same time, I didn’t need any of it.
 But, I needed to fill the void of loneliness and lack that had grown in me.